+Acknowledgements

-Acknowledgements We wish to thank all the inhabitants of the communities of Shaime, Chumbias, Napints, El Tibio and Sabanilla for their hospitality and generous participation in this study.
-In particular, we would like to thank Don Vicente and Don Carmelo Medina, María Silvia Chiriap, Angel Tscuenka, Carlota Sukonga and Bartolomé Kukush.
-In addition, we are grateful to Jhofre Aguirre, Bolivar Merino, Carlos Chimbo, Néstor León, Wilson Quizhpe and Holger Salas from the UNL for their expertise and assistance with data collection and plant identification.
-Our gratitude goes to Eduardo Tapia for his competence in collecting and processing geographical data and for making our fieldwork so comfortable.
+We wish to thank all the inhabitants of the communities of Shaime, Chumbias, Napints, El Tibio and Sabanilla for their hospitality and generous participation in this study.
+We are grateful to the Herbario Reinaldo Espinosa of the Universidad Nacional de Loja (UNL) for their expertise and assistance with data collection and plant identification as well as for their logistical support.
+We would like to thank Eduardo Tapia for his expertise and assistance in collecting and processing geographical data.
+Our gratitude goes especially to the German Research Foundation (DFG) for supporting this research project.